How To Slow Down And Stop Rushing Through Life

-It’s ironic that technology is designed to make our life’s easier, yet we use our devices to do more things than ever before.
+It’s ironic that technology is designed to make our lives easier, yet we use our devices to do more things than ever before.
 Resulting in a busier more hectic lifestyle.
 By switching off every now and again, you are giving yourself the opportunity to slow day and clear your mind.
-Being connected to your phone all day means that you are likely to be interrupted, you are available to other peoples demands, even if you are already swamped.
-It’s extremely difficult to slow down when you’re always online, so try to disconnected every so often.
+Being connected to your phone all day means that you are likely to be interrupted, and you are available to other people’s demands, even if you are already swamped.
+It’s extremely difficult to slow down when you’re always online, so try to disconnect every so often.

 4. Listen more

 Many of us (and I’m majorly guilty of this too) are distracted by our phones when we are spending time with others.
-When we are having a conversation with friends or family we check our phones and if it’s not our phones which are distracting us, its our mind.
-We are there in person, but our mind wanders else where.
-It pops over to out to-do list and then brings its attention back to the present.
+When we are having a conversation with friends or family we check our phones and if it’s not our phones which are distracting us, it’s our minds.
+We are there in person, but our mind wanders elsewhere.
+It pops over to our to-do list and then brings its attention back to the present.
 Then it wanders off again, into the future, thinking about what we are going to do or say next.
-Of course, it can be hard to train our mind to stay fully focused all of the time, but a good place to start is keeping your attention on the person you are with by putting your phone away.
+Of course, it can be hard to train our minds to stay fully focused all of the time, but a good place to start is keeping your attention on the person you are with by putting your phone away.

 5. Stop multitasking